2wnh93/2wnh93/README.md

 #### ⚡ Fun facts

 - I have at least 2 cups/thermos with me when I work as coffee keeps my brain alert while tea prevents my brain from going on overdrive.
 I always have plain water with me as coffee is dehydrating and tea is a diuretic.
-- When I'm not coding, I am watching Netflix :tv:, reading :books:, playing Pokemon TCGO :computer:, playing chess or I'm out and about (I love nature walks :herb: and hikes etc)
+- When I'm not coding, I am watching Netflix :tv:, reading :books:, playing Pokemon TCGO :computer:, playing chess or I'm out and about (I love nature walks :herb: and hikes!)

 #### 💬 Ask me about